soloproyectos-js/jquery.sp-modal/README.md

 ## Asynchronous calls

 You can perform asynchronous HTTP requests.
 Each time you perform an HTTP request a modal loading appears and it is closed when the request is complete.
+Available methods are `get` and `post`.

 ```JavaScript
 $.spModal('get', 'test.php', {param1: 'one', param2: 'two'})